 Can Cell Phones Be Used to Manipulate the Intoxilyzer 8000 Inspections?

-At least one employee of the Florida Department of Law Enforcement (FDLE), Margaret “Maggie” Geddings, was caught using a cell phone to intentionally manipulate the Intoxilyzer 8000 during the departmental inspections.
+At least one Florida Department of Law Enforcement (FDLE) employee, Margaret “Maggie” Geddings, was caught using a cell phone to manipulate the Intoxilyzer 8000 during the departmental inspections intentionally.

-This sworn statement is now being provided as exculpatory Brady material to criminal defense attorneys in Okaloosa County.
-It is really amazing that a prosecutor would insist on getting a sworn statement from a FDLE Departmental Inspector to document exactly how the inspections are being falsified.
+This sworn statement was provided as exculpatory Brady material to criminal defense attorneys in Okaloosa County.
+Amazingly, a prosecutor insisted on getting a sworn statement from an FDLE Departmental Inspector to document exactly how the inspections are being falsified.